magento/devdocs/guides/m2fedg/v1.0.0.0/fedg-overview.md

 To implement what is discussed in this guide, you need a working Magento installation and the following browser versions installed on your device:

-*	Internet Explorer 9+ (Windows)
+*	Internet Explorer 9 or later (Windows)
 *	Mozilla Firefox Latest, Latest-1 (any operating system)
 *	Google Chrome Latest, Latest-1 (any operating system)
-*	Apple Safari 5+ (Mac OS)
+*	Apple Safari 5 or later (Mac OS)
-*	Apple Safari Mobile for iPad, iPad Mini, iPad with Retina Display (iOS 6+), for Desktop Frontend
+*	Apple Safari Mobile for iPad, iPad Mini, iPad with Retina Display (iOS 6 or later), for Desktop Frontend
-*	Apple Safari Mobile for iPhone 4, iPhone 4S, iPhone 5 (iOS 6+), for Mobile Frontend
+*	Apple Safari Mobile for iPhone 4, iPhone 4S, iPhone 5 (iOS 6 or later), for Mobile Frontend

-To be able to understand this guide, you must have at least basic knowledge of:
+To be able to understand this guide, you must have basic knowledge of:

 *	CSS and CSS 3
 *	HTML and HTML 5